8 Reasons Why Your Roof Is Leaking

 6. Clogged Gutters

 Clogged gutters can prevent water from properly running off your roof.
-Water pools on the roof, which will cause corrosion.
 If not properly taken care of, the gutters may also become heavily disconnected from the house.
 Then water runs off the roof, but in non-ideal places which could cause basement or foundation leaking.
 The lifespan of vinyl siding or other household materials may be diminished by runoff.

 7. Cracked Chimney